Taking a driving test in your own car

 Whether you choose to use your own car or a driving instructor's car for your driving test is ultimately a personal choice.
 Taking a driving test in your own car can help reduce stress and save you money on additional lesson costs, but it doesn't come with the safety of a driving instructor car equipped with dual controls.
 Consider your options carefully before deciding what will work best for you.

 Whatever you decide, we wish you the best of luck with your driving test!
-And if you need to find a driving test cancellation once you've booked your driving test, our driving test cancellation app can help you with that too.
+And if you need to find driving test cancellations once you've booked your driving test, our driving test cancellation app can help you with that too.
 Finding available driving test dates can be a struggle, but Driving Test Cancellations 4 All can search and book driving test cancellation appointments for you, so you don't have to spend time and effort checking for cancellations.

-Find me a driving test cancellation now
+Find me a cancellation driving test now

 Looking for an earlier driving test date?